 Credit Access: We assist small and medium enterprises in accessing credit through a USAID Development Credit Authority agreement with Barclays Bank that allows SMEs to access up to $15 million in loans.

 Procurement Technical Assistance: We launched the U.S. Trade and Development Agency’s first Procurement Assistance Program in Botswana titled Global Procurement Initiative: Understanding Best Value in March 2014.
 The program is geared to improve government project implementation capacity and assist in incorporating life cycle cost analysis in procurement procedures through a workshop in Gaborone in March 2014 and a follow-on orientation visit for an interagency Government on Botswana delegation in Washington D.C. and Texas in December 2014.
-USTDA is now funding two technical advisors at the Ministry of Minerals, Energy and Water Resources for 18 months to assist in procurement.
+USTDA has funded and attached two technical advisors at the Ministry of Minerals, Energy and Water Resources for 18 months to assist in procurement.

 Environment and Conservation Assistance: The U.S. Government is working closely with the Government of Botswana and civil society to protect the country’s valuable wildlife resources and endangered landscapes such as the Okavango Delta for environmental, economic, and national security reasons.
 We have invested heavily in Community Based Natural Resource Management programs to allow communities to more actively participate in the tourism sector.